Shigesato Itoi

 Shigesato Itoi (糸井 重里, Itoi Shigesato) is a Japanese copywriter, essayist, lyricist, game designer, and actor.
 Itoi is the editor-in-chief of his website and company Hobo Nikkan Itoi Shinbun ("Almost Daily Itoi Newspaper").
-He is best known outside Japan for his work on Nintendo's Mother/EarthBound series of games, as well as his self-titled bass fishing video game.
+He is best known outside Japan for his work on Nintendo's Mother series of games, as well as his self-titled bass fishing video game.

 Writing

 During the 1980s Itoi established the profession of writing copy for advertisements among the general public in Japan.
 In 1981, he co-authored a collection of short stories titled Yume de Aimashou ("Let's meet in a dream") with writer Haruki Murakami.
 Later Itoi branched into writing essays, lyrics, and designing video games.
-He is best known outside of Japan for Nintendo's Earthbound, released in 1994 in Japan (as Mother 2 : Giygas Strikes Back) and in 1995 in North America.
+He is best known outside of Japan for Nintendo's EarthBound, released in 1994 in Japan (as Mother 2: Giygas Strikes Back) and in 1995 in North America.

 In 1997, Itoi began using the Internet and bought his first Macintosh.
 In 1998 he started the website and company Hobo Nikkan Itoi Shinbun ("Almost Daily Itoi Newspaper"), which is the center of his activity today.
 Under the theme of "creating good mood", the website has been updated every day for the past 15 years, with Itoi's essays on lifestyle, interviews and articles, and merchandise sales.
 He talks about his pet dogs and his interviews with artists, craftsmen, businessmen, etc., which tend to center on philosophical issues.
 Itoi has co-written several books modeled on these interviews, in which he has a series of long conversations with, for example, an expert on neurology Yūji Ikegaya, about how to live as a human being in the world.
 Books collecting Itoi's past essays written on the site's front page are also available for purchase.

 Filmography

 Itoi has voiced Satsuki's father, Tatsuo Kusakabe, in the original Japanese version of the 1988 Studio Ghibli film My Neighbor Totoro.
 He has been a judge on several episodes of the Japanese television shows Iron Chef and Hey!
 Spring of Trivia.
-He made his acting debut in 2010, when he played the role of a professor in the film adaptation of Haruki Murakami's Norwegian Wood.
+He made his live-action acting debut in 2010, when he played the role of a professor in the film adaptation of Haruki Murakami's Norwegian Wood.